mosaicml/composer/README.md

 Determining which methods to compose together isn't as simple as assembling a set of methods that perform best individually.

 **We have come up with compositions of methods that work especially well together** through rigorous exploration of the design space of recipes and research on the science behind composition.
-The [MosaicML Explorer](https://app.mosaicml.com/) contains all of the data we have collected so far on composition, and it highlights the compositions of methods that are _pareto-optimal_ - that provide the **best possible tradeoffs between training time or cost and the quality of the trained model**.
-Whether you want to reach the same quality faster or get better quality within your current budget, Explorer can help you decide which speedup methods to use.
-We update this data regularly as we add new methods and develop better recipes.

 <p align="center">
 <img src="https://storage.googleapis.com/docs.mosaicml.com/images/methods/explorer.png"/>